grkhmz23/SimFI/replit.md

 - Tables: users, positions, tradeHistory, leaderboardPeriods

 **Critical Architectural Decision**:
-- **Problem**: Floating-point arithmetic is imprecise for currency
+- **Problem**: Floating-point arithmetic is imprecise for currency; Number type loses precision above 2^53 lamports
-- **Solution**: Store all SOL values as Lamport integers (1 billion = 1 SOL)
+- **Solution**: Store all SOL values as Lamport integers (1 billion = 1 SOL) using BigInt end-to-end
-- **Rationale**: Prevents rounding errors in financial calculations, ensures accuracy in profit/loss tracking
+- **Rationale**: Prevents rounding errors in financial calculations, ensures accuracy for positions of any size
+- **Implementation**:
+  - Database: All currency columns use `bigint({ mode: "bigint" })` with SQL literal defaults
+  - Backend: All arithmetic uses BigInt, serializes to strings for JSON transmission
+  - Frontend: Accepts strings, uses BigInt utilities for calculations, Number conversion only for display
+  - Jupiter quotes: Display-only (price impact estimation), never used for trade execution
-- **Tradeoff**: Requires conversion functions but eliminates floating-point precision issues
+- **Tradeoff**: Requires string transmission and BigInt utilities, but eliminates all precision loss

 ### Authentication & Authorization